 5. Contribute to your emergency fund

-Four in 10 Americans felt they weren’t financially prepared for the coronavirus pandemic, according to an October 2020 LendingTree survey.
+According to an October 2020 LendingTree survey, 4 in 10 Americans felt they weren’t financially prepared for the coronavirus pandemic.
 And without an emergency fund to fall back on, consumers are susceptible to becoming dependent on interest-bearing credit in order to cover basic living expenses.

 Personal finance experts suggest that you should have three to six months’ worth of living expenses in your emergency fund.
 That may seem like a lot of money, but it may be necessary to have that much (or even more) if your circumstances change due to job loss or illness, for example.
 Use these tips to put more toward your emergency savings: